-Over the next couple of weeks, I’ll be taking part in the Heart of the Matter’s 10 Days of… Blog Hop.
-My posts will focus on creative ways to teach values (or character training) to your children.
+Character building is one of the best ways to solidify good values in our children.
+Over the next couple of weeks, I’ll be taking writing about ideas for helping our children with strong foundations in character.
 My prayer is that you and I will both be inspired (or re-inspired) to train our precious children in the way they should go with methods that reach deep to encourage and motivate their souls.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 Galatians 5:22-23